fthomas/crjdt/doc/doc.md

 A vertical move operation can be defined in at least two ways: By decreasing the index or by providing a target.
 In this section, both ways are introduced and then compared regarding the desired merge results.
 In the implementation of the vertical move algorithm only one of the two ways is used.

 #### Decrease index
-Let's say

 A vertical move operation can be modeled by defining, that the index of a specific element should be decreased.

 Example:
+On a list `1, 2, 3` these two operations are applied one after another:
 * Alice: VerticalMove(2, up)
 * Bob: VerticalMove(3, up)

-Black is what changed

 Look at the graphics below: When Alice's operation is applied to the list in the first column, the result is the list in the second column.
-The index of element 2 was decreased by one and therefore the index of element 1 increased.
-When Bob's operation is applied then, the result is the list in the third column:
+The elements which changed order are colored black.
+The index of `2` was decreased by one and therefore the index of `1` increased.
+When Bob's operation is applied then, the result is the list in the third column.

 ![](img/decrease_index_1.png)

-When however Bob's operation is applied to the list `1, 2, 3` and then Alice's operation, the result will be `1, 2, 3`, so the order will be the same as in the original list.
+The next graphics shows the same process for the contrary order, first Bob then Alice.
+The result is `1, 2, 3`.
+That is the same order as in the beginning.

 ![](img/decrease_index_2.png)

-Conclusion: When applying operations, the order matters.
+Thus, when applying operations, the order matters.

 #### Provide a target
 A vertical move operation can be modeled by providing a target element, above which the moved element should end up.